shaunpersad/throttled-queue/README.md

 for (var x = 0; x < 100; x++) {

     throttle(function() {
-        // This will fire at most 10 at a time, spacing them out instead of in a burst.
+        // This will fire at most 10 requests a second, spacing them out instead of in a burst.
     });
 }
 ```